The fact that you’re on this page tells us you’re curious to know a little more about us.

 If you’d like, first watch the video below about Wits’ End Coach Rebecah Freeling and why she loves her work!
 Then, scroll down to read a story of one of the first times Rebecah had to deal with a strong-willed kid!

-In fact, I’ve come to understand these kids so well, my clients regularly tell me that I’ve been able to solve behavior problems that therapists, doctors, teachers, and other coaches could not.
+In fact, I know these kids so well, the parents in my coaching programs tell me I’m solving the behavior problems their therapists and doctors (and parent coaches) could not.
 I have a lot of success with these challenging kids!

 Do you want to hear a story of one of the first times I had to deal with a challenging kid?